If you want to travel outside the United States, you’re going to need a U.S. Passport from the U.S. Department of State.

 But unfortunately, you can’t escape the Application Fee or the Processing Fee.
 Those are a required part of the passport process.

-If money is tight, you can always get a Passport Card and $80 compared to the book.
-It's far more restrictive in where you can use it but if you know you'll only be traveling to Canada, Mexico, Bermuda, and the Caribbean then you can save the $80.
+If money is tight, you can always get a Passport Card.
+It’s far more restrictive in where you can use it but if you know you’ll only be traveling to Canada, Mexico, Bermuda, and the Caribbean then you can save the difference in fees.